chingchenms/llvm/docs/Coroutines.rst

 """""""""

-The '``llvm.experimental.coro.save``' marks the point where a coroutine is considered suspened (and thus eligible for resumption) but control is not yet transferred back to the caller.
+The '``llvm.experimental.coro.save``' marks the point where a coroutine is considered suspened (and thus eligible for resumption).
 Its return value should be consumed by exactly one `coro.suspend` intrinsic that marks the point when control need to be transferred to the coroutine's caller.

 Arguments:
 """"""""""